denisousa/OmniCCG/README.md

 # OmniCCG

 ## Description
-OmniCCG is a tool for detecting and analyzing code clone genealogies in Git repositories.
+OmniCCG is a tool for detecting and analyzing Code Clone Genealogies (CCG) in Git repositories.
 It allows understanding how a piece of code is replicated, evolves, and propagates throughout the history of a software project.
 This tool uses other two tools that detect clones, the Simian and Nicad.